sciabarra/Sparkoin/README.md

 Bitcore will load all the blockchain transactions in hadoop.

-You can then access http://YOUR-IP:8888 to jupyter to perform your analysis
+You can then access http://YOUR-IP:8888 to jupyter to perform your analysis.
+There is a first example running.

 ### Execute Apps